miykael/workshop_cambridge/README.md

 1. Replace the hash number ```20f109eba8e4``` after `http://` with `localhost` or your local IP (probably `192.168.99.100`) if you're on windows.
 1. Once Jupyter Notebook is open, click on the `program.ipynb` notebook, and you're good to go.

-If you want to have access to the notebooks run in the docker container, add the command `-v /path/to/your/folder:/home/neuro/workshop` before `miykael/workshop_cambridge`, where `/path/to/your/folder` should be a free folder on your system, such as `/User/neuro/Desktop/workshop`.
+If you want to have **access to the notebooks run in the docker container**, add the command `-v /path/to/your/folder:/home/neuro/workshop` before `miykael/workshop_cambridge`, where `/path/to/your/folder` should be a free folder on your system, such as `/User/neuro/Desktop/workshop`.

-And if you want to have access to the output data created within the docker container, add the command  `-v /path/to/your/output_folder:/output` before `miykael/workshop_cambridge`, where `/path/to/your/output_folder` should be a free folder on your system, such as `/User/neuro/Desktop/output`.
+And if you want to have **access to the output data created within the docker container**, add the command  `-v /path/to/your/output_folder:/output` before `miykael/workshop_cambridge`, where `/path/to/your/output_folder` should be a free folder on your system, such as `/User/neuro/Desktop/output`.

+## Some useful Docker Commands

+    Show running containers
+    $ docker ps

+    Show all installed Docker images
+    $ docker images

+    Show all (also stopped) containers
+    $ docker ps -a

+    Remove a container
+    $ docker rm $CONTAINER_ID

+    Remove a docker image
+    $ docker rmi -f $IMAGE_ID

+    Start a stopped container & attach to it
+    $ docker start -ia $CONTAINER_ID

+**Note**: when you stop a container (Ctrl-C), and then re-execute above "docker run" command, you will end up with a second container.
+If you want to access your previous container (e.g. with downloaded data), you must reconnect to it (see "docker start -ia" command below).

 ## 2. Conda (if you want to install everything on your system yourself)